-Aleatoric uncertainty in photo-$z$ estimation is often modeled using Mixture Density Networks (MDNs), i.e. artificial neural networks (ANNs) that parameterize the output as a Gaussian Mixture Model (GMM) \citep{DIsanto_2018, Zhang_2024, Chen_2025}.
+Aleatoric uncertainty in photo-$z$ estimation is often modelled using Mixture Density Networks (MDNs), i.e. artificial neural networks (ANNs) that parameterize the output as a Gaussian Mixture Model (GMM) \citep{DIsanto_2018,Zhang_2024,Chen_2025}.
 This approach allows the prediction of full probability density functions (PDFs) rather than single-point estimates.
 An alternative strategy frames redshift estimation as a classification problem over discrete redshift bins \citep{Pasquet_2019}.
 While this method avoids explicit assumptions about the functional form of the PDF, its performance and resolution are inherently limited by the chosen bin width.

-To capture epistemic uncertainty, Bayesian Neural Networks (BNNs) are commonly employed, in which the network weights are treated as random variables with prior distributions, typically Gaussian \citep{Zhou_2022, Jones_2024}.
-For deep neural networks, a computationally efficient approximation to full Bayesian inference is provided by Monte Carlo (MC) dropout \citep{Luo_2024}.
-Dropout is a technique in which a subset of weights is randomly deactivated during the operation of a neural network.
-In the case of MC dropout, this deactivation occurs not only during training but also during inference.
-It therefore serves as a variational approximation to a BNN.
+To capture epistemic uncertainty, Bayesian Neural Networks (BNNs) are commonly employed, in which the network weights are treated as random variables with prior distributions, typically Gaussian \citep{Zhou_2022,Jones_2024}.
+A computationally efficient approximation to full Bayesian inference is Monte Carlo (MC) dropout \citep{Luo_2024}, in which a subset of weights is randomly deactivated not only during training but also at inference, providing a variational approximation to a BNN.

 Here we focus on the Kilo-Degree Survey (KiDS) Data Release 5 (DR5).
-Within the context of KiDS, photometric redshifts (photo-$z$) have been estimated for both quasars and galaxies \citep{Bilicki_2021, Hildebrandt_2021, Nakoneczny_2021, Li_2022, Vakili_2023, William_2025_a, William_2025_b}.
+Within the context of KiDS, photometric redshifts (photo-$z$) have been estimated for both quasars and galaxies \citep{Bilicki_2021,Hildebrandt_2021,Nakoneczny_2021,Li_2022,Vakili_2023,William_2025_a,William_2025_b}.
 However, a comprehensive characterization of the associated uncertainties has not yet been established.